section-engineering-education/engineering-education/content/articles/model-monitoring-and-detecting-drifts-using-deepchecks/index.md

 published: true
 url: /model-monitoring-and-detecting-drifts-using-deepchecks/
 title: Model monitoring and detecting drifts in machine learning models using Deepchecks
-description: In this tutorial, we will build a customer classification model and implement Deepchecks to detect any model drifts
+description: This tutorial will show our readers how to build a customer classification model and implement Deepchecks to detect any model drifts
 author: simon-ndiritu
-date: 2022-04-20T00:00:00-15:30
+date: 2022-04-21T00:00:00-15:30
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: